cessen/tenthash/docs/design_rationale.md

 In any case, the important thing to point out is that neither of these tweaks make any *functional* difference: this mixing function is structurally equivalent to Skein's.

-To provide additional confidence in this mixer construction, I also implemented a [range of statistical tests on a reduced-size version of it](../supplemental/tiny_mixer), including collision tests, a bit independence criterion test, and a higher-order avalanche test.
+To provide additional confidence in this mixer construction, I also implemented a [range of statistical tests on a reduced-size version of it](../supplemental/tiny_mixer), including collision tests, a bit independence criterion test, and a higher-order avalanche test (up to order 4).
 These reduced-size tests are not proof that all the same properties hold for the full-size variant, but they are good evidence that the general construction is sound and has good statistical properties beyond just basic diffusion.

 ### The mixing function's rotation constants.